SEEING WITH THE EYES CLOSED

-Normally, with closed eyes, we see little stars or vague shapes and lines or sometimes a kaleidoscope image.
+Normally, when looking with closed eyes, we see little stars, or vague shapes, and streaks of light, or sometimes a kaleidoscope image.
 This is a result of our normal habitual focused vision.
-When looking in a broadband way with the eyes closed, we can see light all around, as though it shines out and in through the forehead, temples, and cheeks.
+When looking in a panoramic way with the eyes closed, we can see light all around, as though it shines out and in through the forehead, temples, and cheeks.

 To some extent this must be an optical illusion ... but animals who have their eyes on both sides of their heads, would have had this optical illusion through millions of years of dozing.
-And so now, stretch your empathy and imagination to feel how it might be for a duck or a horse to see light in and through their entire heads.
+So now, stretch your empathy and imagine how it might be for a duck or a horse to see light in and through their entire heads.

 Looking with two eyesA letter from Michael Heinbockel :